 SECTION 5 - TESTING

 Article 5.1 - General

 - 1. There is a corresponding test for each unit of study of the programme. - 2.
-Each test consists of an examination of the knowledge, insight, and skills of the student, as well as an assessment of the results of this test. - 3.
 The examiner appointed by the Examination Board is responsible for administering the test and determining the result of the test.